brunoluiz/goaccess-pixel/README.md

 Once you run `goaccess-pixel`, it will output all the requests in log files, following Apache combined format.
 These can be used together with Goaccess using `goaccess ./access.log --log-format COMBINED`.
 By default, all logs are purged after a week (please refer to the parameters section for more information).

+Have a look at `/example` to see a suggested config using `docker-compose`

 ## Install

 ### MacOS